necst/I-Voted/README.md

 ## How To Use

 The repository is still under development and now intended for internal usage only.
 Several bugs or possible optimizations may exist.
-Please, forward any improvement suggestiond :D
+Please, forward any improvement suggestion :D

 The main idea is to use mlir-aie from a private independent repository.
 To do so, the repository uses a modified version of mlir-aie Makefile that allows to build your design even if you are outside MLIR-AIE